JadonCo101/ML-Project/index.md

 **Checkpoint**

-We now have a problem and the motivation for it.
+We now have a problem and the motivation.
 We have our dataset and we have three methods we will use to analyse the dataset and train our model – These methods and metrics allow us to compare how the different algorithms compare when solving the same problem, and we are ready to move on to preparing the data and using it to train our model.